myspc-development/art-test/README.md

 ## Portfolio synchronization

 Artist, artwork, event **and organization** posts automatically create or update a corresponding portfolio entry when saved.
 These portfolio items are used by the directory shortcodes.
 Deleting the source post removes the portfolio entry as well.
+Each portfolio stores the source post type in `_ap_source_type` and receives a label in the `project-category` taxonomy ("Event", "Artist" or "Organization" by default).

 Portfolio entries also copy project categories and tags to the Salient taxonomies and store the post content in `_nectar_portfolio_extra_content`.
 When a portfolio item is edited in the admin area the changes are pushed back to the original post.